MDragonCCI/campaign-delivery-web-app-dev/README.md

 ### 3.2 Installation Steps

-1. Clone the Campaign Extractor repository from [https://github.com/MDragonCCI/campaign-delivery-web-app-dev].
+1. Clone the Campaign Extractor repository from [Github Repo](https://github.com/MDragonCCI/campaign-delivery-web-app-dev).
 2. Navigate to the extracted directory.
 3. Create a virtual environment (recommended) using `python3 -m venv venv` and activate it.
 4. Install required packages using `pip install -r requirements.txt`.